Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 Any mistakes on your tax return can be corrected, usually up to 12 months following the submission deadline.
 It’s known as ‘making an amendment’.

-For example, you have until 31st January 2025 to file your tax return online for the 2023/24 tax year.
-Once you hit submit, you can then make an amendment up until 12 months afterwards – so 31st January 2026.
+For example, you have until 31st January 2027 to file your tax return online for the 2025/26 tax year.
+Once you hit submit, you can then make an amendment up until 12 months after the deadline (the deadline, not the date you submitted) – so 31st January 2028.

 Getting your tax return right first time can save you a serious financial headache later on.
 Talk to one of our team and call 020 3355 4047, and get an instant online quote.